krisnayulian/saucedemo-web-automation/README.md

 <h1 align="center">Hi 👋, I'm Krisnanda</h1>
 Currently learning as QA Engineer,
-Having knowledge to create web automation using Selenium phyton.
+Having knowledge to create Web Automation using Selenium Python and Java.
+Mobile Automation using Appium.
 API Testing using Postman.
 And having knowledge about Project Management Tools such a Jira.

 - 📫 How to reach me **krisnayulian48@gmail.com**